4GeeksAcademy/python-lists-loops-programming-exercises/README.md

 $ cd python-lists-loops-programming-exercises
 ```

+> Note: Once you finish downloading, you will find an "exercises" folder that contains all the exercises within.

 3. Start the tutorial/exercises by running the following command at the same level where your learn.json file is:

 ```bash